Introduction

 To find information on how to order a repeat prescription, please refer to the NHS website:

 - Learning more about AMR and its impact.
-Visit the Antibiotic Guardian website (click here) for more information.
+Visit the Antibiotic Guardian website for more information

-- Discuss AMR and your concerns about antibiotic use with your doctor, nurse, practice pharmacist or community pharmacist.
+- Discussing AMR and concerns about antibiotic use with your doctor, nurse, practice pharmacist, or community pharmacist

-- Share information about AMR with your family, friends, and community.
+- Sharing information about AMR with your family, friends, and community.

-You can also find a short video animation here which provides more information about awareness of antimicrobial resistance.
+You can also watch a short video animation here to learn more about AMR and how we can all make a difference.

-Together, we can make a difference in preventing the spread of AMR and preserving the effectiveness of these life-saving medicines for future generations.
+By using antibiotics responsibly and making informed choices, we can preserve the effectiveness of these life-saving medicines for future generations.

 Over The Counter (OTC) & Self Care Medicines